-The Breath Project Announces Lineup For Inaugural Virtual Festival
+The Breath Project Announces Lineup for Inaugural Virtual Festival

-The Breath Project was formed in response to the current global spotlight on racial injustice against Black people.

-Today, The Breath Project-a new theatrical initiative formed by Artistic Director and Co-Founder Gamal Abdel Chasten and Co-Founder Marieke Gaboury in response to the current global spotlight on racial injustice against Black people-announced the lineup for the inaugural The Breath Project Virtual Festival being held on Saturday, October 24 (2 p.m.
-PT/5 p.m.
-ET and 5 p.m.
-PT/8 p.m.
-ET) and Sunday, October 25 (5 p.m.
-PT/8 p.m.
-ET).
+In partnership with Cincinnati Playhouse in the Park and 23 other theater companies across the country, The Breath Project has announced the lineup for its inaugural virtual festival being held on October 24 and 25.
+World premiere works from two Cincinnati-based artists were chosen from a nation-wide submission process to participate:

-In partnership with Flat Rock Playhouse and 23 other theater companies across the country, the free festival will feature 24 world premiere works created by multidisciplinary theater artists of color that are all 8 minutes and 46 seconds in length.
+The free virtual festival will feature 24 world premiere works created by multidisciplinary theater artists of color that are all 8 minutes and 46 seconds in length.
 In the wake of the death of George Floyd, the 8 minutes and 46 second time frame has become a symbol for the racial injustice faced by countless members of the Black community across the United States.
-To RSVP for The Breath Project Virtual Festival, visit tinyurl.com/tbp-festival-2020.
+RSVP for The Breath Project Virtual Festival here.
+While this Festival is free, every dollar donated to this event will be given directly to the contributing artists and volunteer curators.

+The Breath Project is a new theatrical initiative formed by Artistic Director and Co-Founder Gamal Abdel Chasten and Co-Founder Marieke Gaboury in response to the current global spotlight on racial injustice against Black people.
+Chasten is a founding member of Universes Theater Ensemble, which performed its world premiere production americUS at Cincinnati Playhouse in the Park earlier this year.

 Following a call for entries in August 2020, over 65 original works-ranging from monologues and slam poetry to puppetry and dance activism-were submitted.
 From those entries, a diverse panel of artists of color selected the 24 works that will comprise the inaugural festival.
 All works that have met the required submission guidelines will be archived on The Breath Project website.